Drystan-Furor/java-development-path/_posts/2022-12-10-springboot.md

 ![logo](https://miro.medium.com/max/716/1*jMQ9lkY5SBnbcOlJB4aizg.png)

-Please sit down and relax, start your IDE and follow this video.
+> Please sit down and relax, start your IDE and follow this video.
 It will give you experience in how to use Spring Boot.
+{: .prompt-tip }

 {% include embed/youtube.html id='9SGDpanrc8U' %}
 _Link to video [Spring(BOOT)](https://www.youtube.com/watch?v=9SGDpanrc8U)_